Hadassah1999/R_scRNAseq_GUI/README.md

 ## How to run the program

 Fisrt, clone or download the repository to your PC.<br>
-Before running the program, make sure that the R environment is installed.<br>
+Before running the program, make sure that R environment is installed.<br>
 All other required libraries will be installed automatically when the app is run, if they are not already present.<br><br>

 **Running the program on Windows:** <Br>